 Jessica has a B.S. in Horticulture with a minor in Horticultural Therapy from Colorado State University and a certificate from the Horticultural Therapy Institute in Denver CO.
 She is currently completing her Masters of Science in Nonprofit Administration at LSU.
 Her continuing education and personal interests also focus on strategic classes that include community gardens, medicinal horticulture, urban farming, permaculture, indigenous western herbalism, and providing wellness through healing dietary practices and horticultural therapy.

 She's spent the last decade working closely in the field of health advocacy and lifestyle prevention as well as supporting those who have experienced trauma and in need of crises intervention, and has worked as a healing diets chef and horticultural therapist in a holistic drug and alcohol rehab and in community corrections.
 Furthermore, she has spent the last five years developing herself as a leader and advocate for diversity and social justice while working in the garden with at-risk youth, incarcerated individuals and within addictions and recovery.

 Jessica is founder and owner of Morgan Botanicals and the School of Creative Herbalism in Loveland, CO offering classes, workshops, eBooks, garden design and consultations and therapeutic horticulture sessions.

-Look for my regular published herbal writings in The Essential Herbal Magazine, Edible Front Range Magazine, Natural Herbal Living Magazine, on Herb Geek Round Up, and in my monthly Herbal CSA Newsletter.
-I'm always looking to share a little herb know how!
+Look for her regular published writings in The Essential Herbal Magazine, Edible Front Range Magazine, Natural Herbal Living Magazine, MorganBotanicals.com Blog and Healing Herbs: A Beginner's Guide to Identifying, Foraging, and Using Medicinal Plants.
+She’s always looking to share a little herb know–how!